danzure/danzure/README.md

 <a href="https://learn.microsoft.com/api/credentials/share/en-gb/danielpowley92/C97D2E529F5AB715?sharingId=109AD1BA867B7412"><img src="https://learn.microsoft.com/media/learn/certification/badges/microsoft-certified-fundamentals-badge.svg?branch=main" alt="Azure Fundamentals" width="90" height="90"></a>
 <br>
 #### Current Projects:
+Currently working on two repositories that utilise <b>Terraform</b>.
+The first of which is the azurerm-templates that can be found here: <a href="https://github.com/danzure/azurerm-templates">azurerm-templates</a>, utilising the azurerm provider the purpose of this repo is to create some pre-made templates of various solutions and services within Azure.
+The second repo is the azuread-templates that you can find here: <a href="https://github.com/danzure/azuread-templates">azuread-templates</a> that utilises the azuread provider to create some base level IAM policies & configurations for within Microsoft Entra

-Currently working on creating a repository of some quickstart services & solutions using <b>Terraform</b> (IaC) for use within Microsoft Azure.
-The repository can be found here: <a href="https://github.com/danzure/terraform-azure">terraform-azure</a> if you would like to use, contribute or provide feedback.
+if you would like to use, contribute or provide feedback.

 #### Working towards:
 - 🎓 HashiCorp Terraform Associate (003)